archive-The-Lingo/The-Lingo/CoreDependentType/Design.md

 ## Write Type Checker in FullRel

-Every expression has multiple possible type in this design, especially symbols, which makes it difficult to implement the type synthesis.
+Every expression has multiple possible types in this design, especially symbols, which makes it difficult to implement the type synthesis.